salzmanlab-admin/DEEPEST-Fusion/README.md

 - Pickle file for the known fusions list (a list of known fusions constructed based on ChimerDB 3.0 curated list of known cancer fusions)
 - Bowtie2 index files for known fusions

-# Toolkit for executing sMACHETE JSON script
+# Toolkit for executing DEEPEST-Fusion JSON script

-For running sMACHETE JSON script on a local cluster, Rabix should be installed first.
+For running DEEPEST-Fusion JSON script on a local cluster, Rabix should be installed first.
 Rabix is an open-source tool developed by Seven Bridges, that can be used to run a computational workflow written in Common Workflow Language (CWL) on a locul cluster.
 More information on how to install Rabix can be found in this GitHub repositiory: https://github.com/rabix/bunny

-# An example Batch script for submitting sMACHETE jobs on a local cluster
+# An example Batch script for submitting DEEPEST-Fusion jobs on a local cluster

-An example batch script "sMACHETE_submit_job.sbatch", based on job scheduler Slurm has been provided.
-In the batch script file the path to where Rabix has been installed, sMACHETE pipeline JSON file (sMACHETE_pipeline.json), and sMACHETE input JSON file (sMACHETE_input.json) should be provided.
+An example batch script "DEEPEST-Fusion_submit_job.sbatch", based on job scheduler Slurm has been provided.
+In the batch script file the path to where Rabix has been installed, DEEPEST-Fusion pipeline JSON file (DEEPEST-Fusion_pipeline.json), and DEEPEST-Fusion input JSON file (DEEPEST-Fusion_input.json) should be provided.

 # Scripts for implementing Sequence Bloom Trees for an RNA-Seq database